 Is the person with dementia happy or unhappy now?
 If they are unhappy, it may be possible to discover why.
 If they cannot tell you why, perhaps a member of the staff or another resident knows why.

-Like other people, someone with dementia may act out of character to the people closest to them as a result of a bad mood or bad day.
+Like anyone, someone with dementia may act out of character to the people closest to them as a result of a bad mood or bad day.

 Does the person with dementia keep talking about going home when people are not visiting them in the care home?
 Does he or she seem to have settled otherwise?
-The staff in the home may know.
+Ask the staff in the home as they may know.

 5. Keep a log of when they are asking to go home